What is Connected Load?

 For example, if each consumer of the power station has the following connections

-This is the CL of one consumer.
+This is the Connected Load of one consumer.
 Similarly, every consumer has their own connected load depending on the electrical equipment used in their house.

-When you add up the connected loads of all the consumers, you get the connected load for the power station.
+When you add up the CL of all the consumers, you get the connected load for the power station.

-The maximum demand or peak load of a power station can be found in the load curve is defined as the greatest of all the demands which have occurred in the power station during a given period.
+The maximum demand often referred to as peak demand can be found in the load curve is defined as the greatest of all the demands which have occurred in the power station during a given period.

 The figure below shows the maximum demand in a daily load curve.